BingHanLin/RBFCM_CFD/README.md

 ## Examples

 1. **LAPLACE equation** \
-LAPLACE equation is solved in a rectangular domain with dirichlet boundary conditions on all sides.
+Laplace equation is solved in a rectangular domain with dirichlet boundary conditions on all sides.
 ![](/asset/laplace.png)

 2. **Navier Stokes equation** \